VIPots - INSTALLATION tips

 DO NOT OVERHEAT THE VIPot!

 The most common mistake - and the easiest way to literally fry a pot - is overheating.
-The engraved VIP logo on the back of the VIPots doesn't only look pretty sharp, it's also designed to make soldering easier, minimizing the heat exposure on the pot.

 DO NOT OVERTIGHTEN THE VIPot!

-Another way to damage your new VIPots during installation is to overtighten the nuts.
-If the four little tabs that are holding the little metal plate with the shaft, track, etc. are not able to withstand the force applied to the shaft, they will bend and let the plate/shaft rotate freely.
+If the little tabs that are holding the little metal plate with the shaft are not able to withstand the force applied to the shaft, they will bend and let the plate/shaft rotate freely.

 It's an easy fix - pull the tabs back a little more so that you can move the plate back into it's centered position.
 Then pry the tabs back into place, using pliers, so that they hold the shaft in place.